-Thought to be the inspiration behind James Cameron’s Heart of the Ocean, is the story of Kate Florence Phillips and Henry Samuel Morley.
+Thought to be one of the love stories to inspire James Cameron’s Heart of the Ocean, is the story of Kate Florence Phillips and Henry Samuel Morley.

 A couple who sailed on the Titanic who were heading across the seas to begin a new life together.

 Kate, who was once a shop assistant in Henry’s store, fell in love with the married man whilst working for him.
-In a lucky turn of events, he reunited her affections.
+In a lucky turn of events, he returned her affections.

-Being a married man he sold his shop premises and gave the proceeds to his wife and family and using a portion to purchase his new love a striking necklace and presumably passage on board the Titanic.
+Being a married man he sold his shop premises and gave the proceeds to his wife and family then used a portion of the funds to purchase his new love a striking necklace and presumably passage onboard the Titanic.

 Of course, as we know tragedy separated them and sadly Morley perished.
 Kate survived keeping the stunning necklace as an eternal reminder of her love.

-A blessing to that she was pregnant when rescued and gave birth to a healthy daughter back home in England.
+A blessing to that she was pregnant when rescued Kate gave birth to a healthy daughter back home in England.

 Ben Guggenhiem, his mistress and last thoughts of his wife